MoriTanosuke/blog/_posts/2012-07-17-weitere-zitate-aus-dem-buch-starting-strength.markdown

 > A weak man is not as happy as that same man would be if he were strong.

-> Exercise is not a thing we do to fix a problem – it is a thing we must do anyway, a thing without which there will always be problems.
+> Exercise is not a thing we do to fix a problem Ã¢ÂÂ it is a thing we must do anyway, a thing without which there will always be problems.

 > Furthermore, barbells require the individual to make these adjustments, and any other ones that might be necessary to retain control over the movement of the weight.
-This aspect of exercise cannot be overstated – the control of the bar, and the balance and coordination demanded of the trainee, are unique to barbell exercise and completely absent in machine-based training.
+This aspect of exercise cannot be overstated Ã¢ÂÂ the control of the bar, and the balance and coordination demanded of the trainee, are unique to barbell exercise and completely absent in machine-based training.

 >If the weight room is not equipped with chalk, bring your own.
 If the gym complains, change gyms.